VoidVampire/VNStreet/README.md

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:
+Before you begin, ensure you have installed [bun](https://bun.sh/) and git.

-- bun installed on your machine.
-- Git installed on your machine (for cloning the repository).

 ## Installation